Parents Furious After High School Students Were Accidentally Injected With Insulin

 — Bernie Sanders (@SenSanders) September 29, 2019

-Lucille Knowles says her daughters was in the hospital for five hours after being hospitalized and wants to know why it took so long for the mistake to be detected.
+Lucille Knowles says her daughter was in the hospital for five hours after being hospitalized, and wants to know why it took so long for the mistake to be detected.

 “They could have died, my daughter could have died.
 So yes, I’m very angry.
 I just want to know how did this happen, why did you not pay attention… You did 16 kids, when you got to your 16th child, that’s when you realized it was a mistake?”

-When used correctly, insulin helps to save lives.
-This past July, the Trump Administration proposed a new plan that would make it more affordable for Americans to obtain prescription pills and other life-saving medicinal products such as insulin, according to The Inquisitr.
+When used correctly, insulin helps save lives.
+This past July, the Trump administration proposed a new plan that would make it more affordable for Americans to obtain prescription pills and other lifesaving medicinal products such as insulin, according to The Inquisitr.
 The hope is that no one would have to go without the products they need to survive simply because of cost.